UT-ADL/autoware_mini_practice/practice_6/README.md

 * Place the goal point and add multiple objects on the path
 * The stopping point should appear just before the closest obstacle
 * Observe from the target velocity graph how it decreases when the ego vehicle approaches the object
-* Observe where ego vehicle actually stops - `base_link` location on the stopping point
+* Observe where the ego vehicle stops - `base_link` location on the stopping point
     ![rviz_obj_dists](images/rviz_objects_only_dist.png)
 * Run `roslaunch autoware_mini_practice_solutions practice_6_bag.launch`
 * Plan the path along the driving direction and observe how the target velocity drops when the car turns in front of us.